lenbie/Connect4AI/documentation/TestingDocument.md

 This found that simple minimax was by far the slowest, then minimax with alpha-beta pruning, but no alpha updates in next_move, and minimax and next_move with alpha-beta pruning was even faster.

 Upon implementing iterative deepening without caching, the algorithm was slightly slower than the alpha-beta pruning implementation.
 This makes sense, due to the added overhead of depth increases.
 However, upon adding caching, the algorithm got significantly faster.
-This applies to depths from 4 and up.
+The latter difference is clearly visible from depths from 5 and up.
 Below that, the overhead of iterative deepening and caching in Python seems to be slightly greater than the efficiency improvement, so alpha-beta pruning is slightly faster.
+The time limits set in iterative deepening of course change what depths the algorithm is able to reach, but I have found that it could play at depths up to and including 9 without exceeding a time limit of 5 seconds.

 ## Manual / End-to-end Testing